softappeal/yass/readme.md

 * is a small library for efficient peer-to-peer communication
   * Java
   * TypeScript/JavaScript
-  * high throughput, low latency
+  * high throughput, low latency, reactive services

 * supports type-safe contracts with DTOs and interfaces